Organizer 1: Joanna Slattery, 5Rights Foundation

 UNCRC General Comment No. 25, on Children’s Rights in Relation to the Digital Environment was adopted this year by the UN Committee on the Rights of the Child.
 The Convention on the Rights of the Child is the most ratified treaty in history.
 But in the 30 + years of its history it has been silent on the question of the digital environment.
 Upon publication the General Comment was promptly recognised by the OECD, the United Nations Broadband Commission for Sustainable Development Goals, ECPAT (the Global Partnership to End Violence Against Children), the International Telecommunication Union, UNESCO, the WeProtect Global Alliance, World Childhood Foundation USA, the World Health Organization and the European Commission.
 This session will consider how to implement the obligations of states and business.
 In an interactive session the consultants who drafted General Comment No. 25 on behalf of the committee will engage with IGF delegates on the potential impact, desired outcomes and duties of the digital world to children.

 This is a very practical session that will focus on the real-world problems and solutions of states, regulators and business.
-It will guide delegates through the text, highlighting the guiding principles and practical challenges, including those relating to data protection, age assurance, platform accountability, child rights impact and risk assessments.
+It will guide delegates through the text, highlighting the guiding principles and practical challenges of regulation.

 Usage of IGF Official Tool.